 Finally, I wandered through a variety of shops in the downtown and ended up at The Coronado Theater.
 This is a beautifully restored 1927 atmospheric theater, popular in the early years of cinema theaters.
 Bringing images from my impromptu tour nicely tied together Rockford’s past with the present and with a sense of community commitment and vision, how those can lead into the next 100 years.

-Remembering that I am a keynote speaker, and not an industry speaker, my value to this audiences is on that bigger picture.
-My job is not to know (or predict) the next bleeding edge direction of technology, but rather to ask “What else does this new technology mean?”
+Remembering that I am a keynote speaker and not an industry speaker, my value to this audiences is on that bigger picture.
+My job is not to know (or predict) the next bleeding-edge direction of technology, but rather to ask “What else does this new technology mean?”
 We can look in the labs and the marketing plans to know what’s coming next.
 What comes after what comes next is where the fun starts and the role of this Futurist begins.

 My job is not to tell people about the future of their industry.
 If they’re asking me to do that, they’re in more trouble than they thought.
 My job is to have some understanding of their problems and opportunities and then point my knowledge and perspectives in towards their center.
 I help provide broader, often unexpected context to their decisions.